hsqzzpf/Grab_Car_Classification/README.md

 ## 3. Result
 - In the paper, the author got an accuracy of 94.5% on Stanford Cars testing dataset.
 - Following the ideas and implementation details mentioned in the paper, I got 94.04% on the same testing dataset.
 Here is the screenshot of the result and link. [http://imagenet.stanford.edu/internal/car196/submission/submission?p=27fe7e8d66d343cd755e19c3a4fc547c]

-**Note: the email address I used to register Grab AI challenge and the email address I used to verify my anwser on ImageNet Server is the same**
+**Note: the email address I used to register Grab AI challenge and the email address I used to verify my anwser on ImageNet Server are the same**

 ## 4. Usage
 This code repo contains WS-DAN with feature extractors including VGG19, ResNet, and Inception_v3 in PyTorch form.
 The default feature extractor is Resnet152, and this can be modified conveniently in ```train_wsdan.py```: